Lime91/ebstatmax/README.md

 ## Contents

 The main part of this project is the `diacerein.R` command line tool that provides various options to perform simulations.
 Its name is an allusion to the clinical trial conducted by [Vally et al. 2018](https://www.sciencedirect.com/science/article/pii/S0190962218301300), in which a drug called *Diacerein* was applied to treat Epidermolysis Bullosa.
-The filename extension indicates that the tool is an `R`-script.
-Internally, this script uses various utility functions and global `CONFIG` object from the supplied `simUtils/` package.
+The provided tool is purely implemented in `R`.
+Internally, `diacerein.R` uses various utility functions and global `CONFIG` object from the supplied `simUtils/` package.

 The original study data is provided in the `data/` subdirectory.
 It is used to compute rejection rates of the implemented statistical hypotheses tests.
 Various command line arguments of `diacerein.R` determine how this data is used and manipulated during simulations.